 “I am sure that your Editor will understand how fully occupied I am at the present time…” Two typed, signed letters – one from Winston S. Churchill 10 days before he became wartime Prime Minister and one from Churchill’s Private Secretary less than a month into Churchill’s premiership – both regarding a German-Jewish journalist émigré who escaped Hitler’s Germany only to be deported by the British as an “enemy alien”

 Admiralty House, London: 1940.
+Letter.
 This compellingly interesting item features two pieces of correspondence from early in the Second World War.
 The first is a typed, signed letter from then-First Lord of the Admiralty Winston S. Churchill – just 10 days before he became wartime Prime Minister – to German-Jewish journalist and émigré Alfred J. Fischer declining an appointment to meet.
 The letter is accompanied by the original Admiralty envelope.
 The second typed letter is signed by Churchill’s Private Secretary, John Peck, dated 8 June 1940, on 10 Downing Street stationery, addressing an apparent request to make inquiries into “the case of Mr. Fischer”.
 Together, these two pieces of early Second World War correspondence are noteworthy for occurring during Churchill’s ascendance to the premiership, for featuring his signature on his Admiralty stationery in his final days as First Lord, and limning the fraught, perilous fate of German Jews, even those who made it to supposed haven on Allied shores.

 Churchill’s letter is typed on a single sheet of Admiralty stationery, headed with a printed, blue Admiralty device and dated “30 April 1940” at the upper right.
 The salutation “My Dear Sir,” the valediction “Yours vy ty” [sic], and the signature “Winston S. Churchill” are all in Churchill’s hand.
 The letter politely rejects a request from journalist Alfred Fischer for a meeting, Churchill offering “I am sure that your Editor will understand how fully occupied I am at the present time…” The letter is accompanied by its original franked envelope, the flap featuring the raised, printed “ADMIRALTY WHITEHALL” device and still sealed with red wax imprinted with an Admiralty signet.